AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ##### Instantiation

-Templates aren’t compiled into single entities that can handle any type.
+Templates aren't compiled into single entities that can handle any type.
 Instead, different entities are generated from the template for every type for which the template is used.